THE KINGCROWS – BRUTE FORCE AND IGNORANCE The Ringmaster Review – Pete Ring 7.10.2020

 If Garage rock with a punk edge (ala The Yo Yo’s) is your thing then you should love these guys!

 The Sweet and Slade made some great singles but every time you hear the word ‘glam’ these days it’s either the Americanised rock variety and/or pop/indie wimpsville.
-Not so this band from Leeds.
+Not so with this band from Leeds.
 They have the necessary punk rock energy to stand out from the crowd.
 The lyrics – like all their contemporaries – are pretty throwaway, but “Hanging Around” and “One Of The Boys” (no not a predictable cover) are cracking tunes with great Slaughter & The Dogs bass sound, raw guitars and the crash cymbal takes a good battering which is always good to see.
 Even the less impressive, more psychobilly tinged numbers ain’t bad, and they somehow manage to do a good acoustic tune to round off this 7 tracker (“Writing On The Wall” will be a classic when they get round to doing a full band version).